itfanr/ros2-wiki/Intra-Process-Communication.md

 #### Pipeline with interprocess viewer

 One other important thing to get right is to avoid interruption of the intra process zero-copy behavior when interprocess subscriptions are made.
-To test this we can run the first image pipeline demo, `image_pipeline_all_in_one`, and then run an instance of the stand alone `image_view_node`.
+To test this we can run the first image pipeline demo, `image_pipeline_all_in_one`, and then run an instance of the stand alone `image_view_node` (don't forget to prefix them with `ros2 run intra_process_demo` in the terminal).
 This will look something like this:

 ![](http://i.imgur.com/MoWRH1u.png)